 There were plenty of people walking around with their phones in zip-lock bags to get their pictures.
 They were a great idea and the people I spoke to had some good pictures.
 One thing they all did say though is to take some spares as if they got a hole in the bag it was not able to be used anymore.

 I know plenty of these are common sense things but if you are on a tour of the Blue Lagoon you may have some things included that we did not.
 We were also trying to save some money as we were finding Iceland to be very expensive so we decided not to get some of the extras that we were able to hire to keep the Iceland trip cost low.

 Many people have said they did not like their time at The Blue Lagoon and that it was overrated and crowded.
+A famous travel quote once said ” Don’t listen to what they say just go and see it.
 We did not have this experience on our visit to the Blue Lagoon with kids and we found it to be one of the best things to do in Iceland!
 If you are planning a trip to Iceland we highly recommend that you visit!

 For more Iceland articles from Wyld Family Travel please click the images below to be taken to the article